KevinTan25/MapReduce/README.md

-# Project 3: MapReduce
+# Project: MapReduce

 ## Introduction

-In this lab you'll build a MapReduce system.
+You will build a MapReduce application.
 You'll implement a worker process that calls application Map and Reduce functions and handles reading and writing files, and a coordinator process that hands out tasks to workers and copes with failed workers.
 You'll be building something similar to the [MapReduce paper](http://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).

+Your implementation should be in the mr/ directory.

 ## Getting started